sabpdo/portfolio-sabpdo/docs/assignments/assignment5.md

 - In terms of error tolerance, my wireframes have many areas of improvements but do incorporate some oppportunities for user to backtrack on mistakes.
 For example, while users are able to undo accidental clicks (e.g. clicking on a wrong page, turning off notifications and manage authorizations dynamically), there are some areas of improvement to improve the safety.
 For example, while users can post and send messages, the wireframes do not currently indicate options to delete/undo some actions.
     - Potential improvements for this include the following:

-        (1) Providing the option to unsend messages
+        (1) Providing the option to unsend/delete messages

         (2) Providing the option to give authorization control to another user and revoke it